Don’t overlook the frozen food aisle! Here we discuss some frequently asked questions to help you understand the frozen advantage.

 Frozen Means Less Waste

-Approximately 40% of food in the home is uneaten and ends up in landfills.
-Thankfully, more than 70% of Americans are using frozen foods to cut down on food waste.
+Nearly 40% of all food in the United States goes uneaten, reaching a value of $444 billion.
+Thankfully, Americans turn to the freezer for a food waste solution.
 Frozen foods minimize the amount of spoiled food we throw away because frozen fruits, vegetables and prepared meals can be used when needed, portioned accordingly and/or stored for later use.

 Stretch Your Food Dollar with Frozen

-Frozen food helps American families spend less than 5% of their income on food at home.
-It is delicious, nutritious and helps families meet their food and nutrition goals while ensuring they spend less over time.
+Frozen food is delicious, nutritious and helps families meet their food and nutrition goals while ensuring they spend less over time.

 Frozen foods are often lower in cost-per-serving and have a longer shelf-life than refrigerated or fresh foods.
 Additionally, results from menu modeling show that realistic, balanced and affordable menus featuring mostly frozen foods can meet energy, nutrient and cost goals based on recommendations from the Dietary Guidelines for Americans, MyPlate and USDA’s Moderate Cost Food Plan.